timosaikkonen/nginx-autobalance/README.md

 Variable                        | Description
 --------------------------------|---------------------------
-NGA_PORT                        | Port to listen to (default=80)
-NGA_FORCESSL                    | If true, all non-SSL traffic will be redirected to the corresponding https url NGA_RELOADDELAY                 | Delay (in ms) before regenerating and reloading nginx configuration after changes have been made (default=5000)
+NGA_RELOADDELAY                 | Delay (in ms) before regenerating and reloading nginx configuration after changes have been made (default=5000)
 NGA_SERVICES_service_PATH       | Root path for *service*
 NGA_SERVICES_service_LBMODE     | Load balancing mode for service (`round_robin`, `ip_hash`, `least_conn`).
 Defaults to `round_robin`.

 #### Configuration files

-You need to provide service-specific nginx configuration files through a mounted volume or by ADDing the files to `/etc/nginx/services`.
+You need to provide service-specific nginx configuration files through a mounted volume or by `ADD`ing the files to `/etc/nginx/services`.
 The files must be named `<servicename>.conf`.
 The files will be included under the http directive and your upstream services have been declared as their respective service names.

 The most basic example would look something like this: